ninelore/dotfiles/README.md

 ## Installation
 **I recommend using the paru pacman/AUR wrapper.**

-To install all requirements on Arch Linux run this: **requires yay**
+To install all requirements on Arch Linux run this: **requires paru** or manual sourcing of AUR Package
 (`cd dotfiles`)
 `paru -Syu --needed $(cat requirements.txt)`
 `./install-vimplug-ohmyzsh.sh`

-My lightdm and lightdm-mini-greeter settings are included in the etc folder insode this repo.

 ## FAQ
 nothing atm